 In studying a Marketing with Accounting & Finance Degree at Aberystwyth University you will engage with an exciting and dynamic programme that will combine elements of consumer behaviour, marketing strategies, and business finance.
 The Marketing with Accounting & Finance Degree is delivered by our renowned Aberystwyth Business School and will enable you to develop skills and knowledge relating to strategic and operational aspects of marketing and finance, as well as a range of transferable skills that are highly sought by employers.
-Aberystwyth University is an accredited Chartered Institute of Marketing (CIM) study centre, so you can study for the CIM diploma whilst studying for a degree, or at the end of your study period before graduation.
+Aberystwyth University is an accredited Chartered Institute of Marketing (CIM) Graduate Gateway centre, so you can study towards CIM qualifications whilst studying for a degree, or gain exemptions from certain CIM modules at the end of your study period

 Top 20 in the UK for student satisfaction in the subject area of Accounting and Finance (NSS 2016)